Bank Hall: Interiors

-Little is known about the interior before the renovations of 1832–1833, when the great hall was divided into an entrance hall with a marble floor and a dining room with a grand fireplace.
+Little is known about the interior before the renovations of 1832–33, when the great hall was divided into an entrance hall with a marble floor and a dining room with a grand fireplace.
 A ground floor room in the north wing was panelled with oak from nearby Carr House.
-There was a 17th-century fireplace with a peacock carved on the chimney-piece in an upstairs bedrooms matching a peacock design on the Delft tiles of the fireplace.
+There was a 17th-century fireplace with a peacock carved on the chimney-piece in an upstairs bedroom matching a peacock design on the Delft tiles of the fireplace.
 Other Delft tiles were found in rubble inside the house.
 The drawing room had a 16 ft high ceiling with lavish plaster work (a small portion of which survives today) and a parquet floor.
 The study at the rear of the west wing ground floor, had bookshelves and a grand fireplace buried under the fallen floor from above.
 Its panelled window shutters survive in their casings.
 The cellars under the west wing survive.
 The east wing has cellars, but the whereabouts of the entrance is unknown.
 The west wing was occupied by the family and the east wing by the servants.

 Legh Keck collected sculptures and antiques; the hall was furnished with Turkish carpets and oak and mahogany carved furniture from the 17th and 18th centuries, horns and animal heads from around the world and family portraits from the 17th century hung on the walls.
 Numerous Wedgwood items were sold after Legh Keck's death in 1861 to pay death duties.